Art0123/Account-Manager-Discord-Bot/README.md

 # How to use
 In `Main.java` replace String `adminId` with your discord id.
 In file `TOKEN_HOLDER.txt`, insert your bot token.
 Also, H2 server should be set up according to your needs, in my case - the code uses H2 local test server, which can be left unmodified, but ideally, the bot could be hosted somewhere to have unlimited access to accounts information.
-In this case, of course, access to database is available as long as the project is running.
+In my case, of course, access to database is available as long as the project is running.